-CMPNET 136 A+ CERTIFICATION
+CMPNET 132 A+ CERTIFICATION

 Provides instruction in computer repair and upgrade and also prepares students to take the two required exams for the Computing Technology Industry Association (CompTIA) A+ certification.
-Field trips may be required (Formerly CMPNET-137 and CMPNET-138).
+(Formerly CMP-NET-137 and CMPNET-138 or CMPNET-136).